gfranko/jqfactory/README.md

 ###Properties

 **_super** - A reference to the jqfactory parent object.
-This is useful if you want to retrieve a jqfactory property.
+This is useful if you want to retrieve a jqfactory parent property.

+**callingElement** - The native DOM element that calls your plugin.

-**element** - The DOM element that calls your plugin, wrapped in a jQuery object.
+**$callingElement** - The native DOM element that calls your plugin, wrapped in a jQuery object.

+**element** - The native DOM element that is used for all delegated events.

+**$element** - The native DOM element, wrapped in a jQuery object, that is used for all delegated events.

 **options** - The currently used plugin options.